vega/vega-plus/weekly_report.md

+# 12/05/2019 - 12/11/2019
+[ ] Finish technical report.
+Submit as scholarly paper on the 9th.

+# 11/27/2019 - 12/04/2019
+[X] Initial draft of technical report

+# 11/21 - 11/27
+Break

+# 11/14/2019 - 11/20/2019
+[X] Handle case where marks source the pg transform.
+This involved identifying downstream Extent and Encode nodes that have no intervening aggregate node, collecting all the fields, and then configuring the pg node with a simple select query of all those field.
+[X] Disucssed expression evaluation with Saul.
+His team has an Vega expression parser written in Python that generates ibis expressions.
+The ibis expressions are sent to a server and evaluated as SQL statements.
+On avenue is to rewrite their Vega parser in JavaScript and then have it generate SQL from the AST directly, rather than output ibis.

 # 11/07/2019 - 11/13/2019
 ## Primary goals for this week
 * [X] Add support + tests for remaining aggregate queries (sum, variance, variancep, stdev, stdevp, stderr, median, q1, q3, min, max) EXCEPT confidence interval and argmin/argmax -- see Challenges section for more info.